Last updated Wednesday, August 29, 9pm PST

 Yamhill County is home to the only Federal Correctional Institution in Oregon, in Sheridan.

 FCI Sheridan is a medium security prison for male inmates, with a smaller minimum security “camp” also on grounds.
 Sheridan FCI has 1,256 total inmates, with an additional 518 housed at the Camp for a total of 1774 inmates at Sheridan.
+Attorneys have said that the Federal Detention Center population doubled when the 123 immigrant detainees were transferred in at the beginning of June.

 The Bureau of Prisons is under the Department of Justice (led by Attorney General Jeff Sessions).
 Bureau of Prisons is currently led by an acting Director of the Bureau of Prisons by the name of Hugh Hurwitz, who was appointed as Acting Director on May 18, 2018, following the abrupt resignation of Mark S. Inch on May 17.